maykar/compact-custom-header/compact-custom-header/readme.md

 * To use with panel view place this card inside a "container card" with the panel card (stack cards, layout-card, etc.), otherwise this card isn't "displayed" and won't load.

-* When changing config options, you may need to refresh the page or do a [hard refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) afterwards to get everything to display properly.
+* When changing config options, you may need to refresh the page or by doing a [hard refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) with the cards "refresh" button or manually to get everything to display properly.
 You may even need to clear your cache.

 * If you notice your cards shifting when changing views, place this card in a vertical stack with another card in the view.